DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Not that participation on these platforms is modest; on the contrary, it is considerable.
-But it is still relatively limited when compared to the sum total of Internet users and very minute when measured against the population of more developed countries.
+But it is still relatively limited when compared to the sum total of Internet users.
 When considered relative to the whole world population, it is absolutely marginal.
 Recognizing this does not detract from the fact that there is a high quality content collectively produced on the Internet but some caution is necessary when assessing this state of affairs.
-For example Wikipedia and TripAdvisor are highly popular sites, despite the fact that the site content is produced by a tiny minority of users who are not necessarily representative and who are solely motivated by the wish to participate in a collective endeavor.
+For example Wikipedia and TripAdvisor are highly popular sites, despite the fact that the site content is produced by a tiny minority of users who are not necessarily representative.

 ## 3.4 Independence

-Delegating production without conditions is surely the main characteristic of *crowdsourcing.* Providing the opportunity for everyone to contribute to the common good according to her availability and interests improves interactions and enables more open forms of
+Delegating production without *a priori* is surely the main characteristic of *crowdsourcing.* Providing the opportunity for everyone to contribute to the common good according to her availability and interests improves interactions and enables more open forms of